RedChilliesInc/Terraform/README.md

 # Terraform - Beginner to Advanced course
-Welcome to the Infrastructure as Code simplified using the Hashicorp Terraform
+Welcome to the Infrastructure as Code simplified by Hashicorp Terraform

 This repo contains all the code & examples files used throughout the Terraform - Beginner to Advanced course.